In Your House 7: Good Friends, Better Enemies: Preliminary matches

-After the match, the British Bulldog was shown backstage, attempting to enter Shawn Michaels' locker room, as officials Dave Hebner and Tony Garea were trying to hold him back as Dok Hendrix reported that Bulldog had said something about his wife Diana.
+After the match, the British Bulldog was shown backstage, attempting to enter Shawn Michaels' locker room, as officials Dave Hebner and Tony Garea were trying to hold him back as Dok Hendrix reported that Michaels had said something about his wife Diana.

 In the next match, Vader (with Jim Cornette) squared off against Razor Ramon.
 Vader controlled much of the match until Ramon attempted a "Razor's Edge" but was countered with a back drop.
 Vader then performed a seated senton, in which he jumped and sat onto Ramon's chest and covered him for the pinfall.
 Following the match, Vader was informed that because of his victory he would be allowed to wrestle Yokozuna, whose leg he had injured on Raw three weeks prior, at the next month's In Your House pay-per-view.

 The following match was a tag team match for the WWF World Tag Team Championship between the challengers, The Godwinns (Henry O. Godwinn and Phineas I. Godwinn) and the champions, The Bodydonnas (Skip and Zip) accompanied by Sunny.
 The action was back and forth until Sunny went to the locker room and returned to ringside with a framed, autographed portrait of herself and gave it to Phineas, who believed that Sunny genuinely liked him.
 Meanwhile, Henry performed the "Slop Drop" on Skip and then attempted to get Phineas away from Sunny.
 This led to the referee being distracted with the situation and allowed Zip to enter the ring, rolling Skip out and pretending to be him.
 Henry turned his attention back to who he thought was a knocked-out Skip, when Zip rolled Henry into a small package for the pinfall to retain the championship.
 Because Skip and Zip's appearance were similar and sometimes hard to tell apart from a rear view, the referee did not realize the illegal man made the pin.